Special Considerations for Your Healthcare Web Design

 Since the majority of your visitors are going to be using mobile devices, it’s important that your page is mobile friendly.
 In response to user behavior, Google tends to prioritize mobile-friendly sites.
 To guarantee that your website looks great on all devices and shows up in online searches, design should be mobile-responsive, which means that it will automatically resize to fit all screen sizes.

 To earn the continued trust of your patients, it’s important to offer a robust data protection program that takes a step beyond HIPAA compliance to keep their healthcare information safe from hackers.
+Along with the considerations below, check out our video on website security tips.

-Hosting
+Web Hosting

 Your site should be reliable and quick, and for that you’ll need a reputable web hosting provider.
 For a healthcare site, there’s an extra step: your hosting service needs to be compliant with Health Insurance Portability and Accountability Act (HIPAA) standards if your site will be processing, transmitting, and likely storing confidential health information.
 That immediately rules out most standard providers.